Using the cloud to reduce your costs

 Part 1: Why traditional computing cost models are being challenged

-In this digital age, an ever-greater number of functions are being automated, removing the burden of manual work from many employees.
-This allows them to focus on other value-adding tasks, helping to boost overall organisational and client value.
+Twenty years ago, businesses managed all their IT assets on site, using in-house servers and desktops.
+With advances in cloud computing, all this can be managed online, and an ever-greater number of functions are being automated, removing the burden of manual work from many employees.
+This allows them to focus on other areas of business, helping to boost overall organisational and client value.

 Part 2: Information Technology services